Hedge Plants: Conservation Hedge

 Hedge Plants For Sale

-These hedge whips are bare root, so they are available for delivery from November until March.
+These hedge whips are bare root, so they are available for delivery from November until the end of March.
 Like all our native hedging, they are British grown from British stock - in other words they have UK provenance and origin.
-Our supplier is a member of the Woodland Trust's UK Sourced and Grown Assurance Scheme.

-During the lifting season there may be up to two weeks delay between placing the order and dispatch, due to weather conditions or pressure of orders, which are dealt with in date sequence.
-Orders for hedging plants placed between March and September are confirmed for dispatch from November.
+During the lifting season there may be up to a four week delay between placing the order and dispatch, due to weather conditions or pressure of orders, which are dealt with in date sequence.
+Orders for hedging plants placed between end March and September are confirmed for dispatch from November.

 Please looks at our tips for planting and initial care of hedge whips.
 We do offer a nationwide hedge planting service for larger projects; please get in touch for a quote.

 Conservation hedge supplier: RV Roger, Oakover Nurseries, British Hardwood Trees, Perrie Hale Forest Nursery.